-Man arrested after alleged gun incident sparked Otago manhunt
+Man arrested after alleged gun incident sparks Otago manhunt

 The Otago Daily Times understands no firearm was used in the carjacking.

-Acting Supt Sweeney said police from Dunedin and Queenstown responded with two helicopters and armed offender squad support.
+Sweeney said police from Dunedin and Queenstown responded with two helicopters and AOS support.

 "The helicopters tracked him a fair bit of the way."

-The vehicle the man took was recovered in Milton about 11.45pm, after he fled on foot, Acting Supt Sweeney said.
+The vehicle the man took was recovered in Milton about 11.45pm, after he fled on foot, Sweeney said.

-No police issue firearms or equipment was outstanding, despite the stolen police car carrying firearms, Acting Supt Sweeney said.
+No police issue firearms or equipment was outstanding, despite the stolen police car carrying firearms, Sweeney said.

 The officer initially involved had been offered support after the event, and an investigation team had been established, he said.